MattGHarvey/ExifViewer/README.md

 # ExifViewer
-A lightweight Windows app for viewing basic EXIF data in a photo
+A lightweight Windows app for viewing basic EXIF data in a photo.
+Deprecated in favor of https://github.com/MattGHarvey/ExifViewerCSharp